Canadian Labour Revolt: Edmonton

 The militancy of the Edmonton labour movement grew significantly in 1918.
-On 19 January 1918, the city of Edmonton appointed a fire chief who was outside the Firefighter's union and hostile to its existence, leader to firefighters voting to strike on 1 February.
-With the support of SPC alderman on the Edmonton city council and the ETLC, the strike ended with success on 19 March.
+On 19 January 1918, Edmonton city council appointed a fire chief who was outside the Firefighter's union and hostile to its existence.
+This led to firefighters holding a strike vote on 1 February and then going on strike.
+With the solidarity of the firemen and wide support among Edmonton citizens, the ETLC and other city unions, a vote was held among unionists about conducting a general strike in defence of the firemen's demands.
+A plebiscite was held on March 4, 1918 to allow the voters to weigh in, and a majority voted to back the firefighters.
+With the support of Labour Party aldermen on the Edmonton city council, the strike ended with success on 6 March.

 In October 1918, the Edmonton Trades and Labour Council voted for a general sympathy strike with striking postal workers and the ongoing railway strike.
 Edmonton Grand Trunk Railway machinist E.J.
 Thompson stated:

 "We're the producers and we ain't getting what we produce."

 The threat of a sympathy strike was enough for the postal workers' strike to end in victory, and contributed to the success of the railway strike.

-Radicals split the Trades and Labour Congress of Canada
+1919 Radicals split the Trades and Labour Congress of Canada, form OBU

 On March 13, 1919, the Western Labour Conference was held in Calgary.
 In this meeting of delegates from Canada's five western-most provinces, unions belonging to the radical faction of the labour movement split from the Trades and Labour Congress of Canada, forming the One Big Union.

 Alberta sent the largest number of delegates at 89, British Columbia sent the second at 85, Manitoba sent 46, Saskatchewan sent 17, and Ontario sent two.
 This made up a majority of labour unions in all cases except for Ontario.
 Unions from western Canada were significantly more radical than those in the East, and believed the Eastern unions were impeding the progress of the labour movement.
 The Western Labour Conference voted on and passed numerous resolutions that had been voted down at the national conference of the Trades and Labour Congress in Quebec during September of the previous year.
 The unions attending the conference voted to leave the TLC and form the One Big Union.
 The resolutions passed by the conference became the One Big Union's programme.
 The One Big Union was explicitly socialist and influenced by Marxist ideas.
+Some of its beliefs and aspirations were echoes of the then-outlawed Industrial Workers of the World.

 The One Big Union's programme called for: